MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ## Create a feed

+Feeds are organizational containers that allow users to group packages and control who can access them by modifying the feed permissions.

+Feeds are not package type dependent.
+Azure Artifacts currently supports the storage of all the following package types in a single feed:

+* NuGet
+* npm
+* Maven
+* Python
+* Universal

 On your first visit to **Azure Artifacts**, you're welcomed with an image that prompts you to create a new feed.
-Click the **+ New feed** button.
+Select the **Create feed** button.

 In the dialog box:
-* Give the feed a name.
+* **Name**: Give the feed a name.
 * **Visibility**: Choose who can read and contribute (or update) packages in your feed.
 An organization-visible feed is created with permissions that allow all users in the organization to see and use your feed (recommended).
 A private feed is created with permissions such that only you have access.
-* **Upstream sources**: Selecting **Use packages from public sources through this feed** will add both the public npm (registry.npmjs.org) and NuGet (packages.nuget.org) packages as upstreams to your feed.
+* **Upstream sources**: Selecting **Use packages from public sources through this feed** will add both the public npm `registry.npmjs.org` and NuGet `packages.nuget.org` packages as upstreams to your feed.
 When upstreams are enabled, your client (that is, npm and NuGet) can fetch packages from the public registry through your private feed, and your private feed will cache those packages for you.
 If you select **Use packages published to this feed**, your feed is created without connectivity to public registries.
 You can connect them later if you want.
 * When you're done, select **Create**.

 ::: moniker range=">= azure-devops-2019"